msse-chem-280-2024/msse-chem-280-2024.github.io/day4/group-assignment.md

 # Group Homework Assignment Day 4

 Like previous days, your task should be placed in the appropriate folder (`day4`), with the file name `lastname_firstname_taskX` with the appropriate extension.
+**Each task should contain code and should also contain a reflection in a markdown cell.**

 In additon to code, each task should also include a markdown cell reflection that is at least five sentences.